CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/migration-guide/feature-replacements-guide.rst

 Velocity Measurement Period/Window
 ----------------------------------

 In Phoenix Pro, the velocity rolling average window in Talon FX and CANcoder has been replaced with a Kalman filter, resulting in a less noisy velocity signal with a minimal impact on latency.
-As a result, the velocity measurement period/window configs are no longer necessary in Phoenix Pro and have been removed.
+As a result, the velocity measurement period/window configs are no longer necessary in Phoenix 6 and have been removed.

 Integral Zone
 -------------

-Phoenix Pro automatically prevents integral windup in closed-loop controls.
+Phoenix 6 automatically prevents integral windup in closed-loop controls.
 As a result, the Integral Zone config is no longer necessary and has been removed.